Why Composting is Important

 How to Start Composting

-I’m not going to recreate the ‘how-to’ wheel here because there are so many resources you can find about composting, even a magazine!
 There are MANY ways to get started composting – you can get a bucket, make a bin, buy a tumbler or simply start a pile in your yard.
 Much of what you do will depend on the size of your yard, your annual or future plantings and how much waste you generate.
-There are MANY resources you can read – again, here is what the EPA says.
+There are MANY resources you can read.
+Here are basic guidelines on how to start composting:

 composting pail